 We have not generated any revenues from product sales to date and we do not expect to generate revenues from product sales for at least the next several years, if at all.
 Our revenues to date have been generated substantially from payments under our current and past collaboration agreements.
-As of September 30, 2012, we had received an aggregate of \$114.2 million in payments under these agreements, including upfront payments, research funding, milestone payments and reimbursed development expenses.
+As of June 30, 2013, we had received an aggregate of \$115.5 million in payments under these agreements, including upfront payments, research funding, milestone payments, and reimbursed development expenses.
 We expect our revenues for the next several years to consist primarily of revenues derived from payments under our current agreements with Allergan and potential additional collaborations, as well as grant funding.

-We currently are a party to three separate collaboration agreements with Allergan.
-Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$19.3 million in payments as of September 30, 2012, consisting of an upfront payment, research funding and related fees.
-This collaboration agreement is focused on the discovery of new therapeutics for ophthalmic indications and originally provided for a three-year research term, which has been extended by the parties through March 2013.
+We have been a party to three collaboration agreements with Allergan.
+Pursuant to our March 2003 collaboration agreement with Allergan, we had received an aggregate of \$19.5 million in payments, consisting of an upfront payment, research funding and related fees, through the conclusion of this agreement in March 2013.
 Our two other collaboration agreements with Allergan involve the development of product candidates in the areas of chronic pain and glaucoma.
-We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on future product sales, if any, under each of our three collaboration agreements with Allergan.
-Each of our agreements with Allergan is subject to early termination upon specified events, including, in the case of one of our agreements, if we have a change in control.
-Upon the conclusion of the research term under each agreement, Allergan may terminate the agreement by notice.
+We are eligible to receive payments upon achievement of development and regulatory milestones, as well as royalties on future product sales, if any, under each of our ongoing collaboration agreements with Allergan.
+Each of our current agreements with Allergan is subject to termination upon notice from Allergan.